Can You File a Claim Against a Bar if They Overserve You and You Get Hurt in New York City?

 You can file a claim against a bar or restaurant for illegally overserving your alcohol if you sustain injuries as a result of your intoxication.
 However, it is not enough to prove that you were drunk, and the bar served you alcohol.
 The service of alcohol must be illegal.
 If the bar or restaurant overserved an underage or visibly intoxicated person, the bar or restaurant could be held liable for the injuries sustained.

 If you were injured in an accident after being overserved alcohol at a bar, you might have a claim against the vendor that overserved you.
 Our New York City personal injury lawyers can help you determine if you have a case against a bar, restaurant, or another vendor for illegally overserving.
-Call The Carrion Law Firm at (718) 841-0083 for a free legal consultation.
+Call the Oyster Bay car accident lawyers at The Carrion Law Firm at (718) 841-0083 for a free legal consultation.

 Legal Action Against Bars When Patrons are Overserved in New York City

 You may have a right of action against a bar or restaurant if you were injured because you were illegally overserved alcohol.
 While the bar or restaurant is not the direct cause of your injuries, they overserved you and strongly influenced your accident.
 These cases often cover plaintiffs who were injured in drunk driving accidents.
 These plaintiffs can sue the establishment that overserved them before they drove.

 The laws that allow a person to take legal action against a bar or other establishment for overserving alcohol are known as dram shop laws.
 In New York, dram shop laws permit people injured after being overserved to sue the establishment that overserved them.